-You need to refresh the internal data of your character whenever you have edited the vertices or the weight maps.
-Avastar detects most of your changes automatically and when applicable the Rebind Button is marked with a red background (see image).
-In that case you can refresh the data simply by clicking the Rebind Button.
+Avastar needs to refresh the internal data of your meshes whenever you have edited the vertices or the weight maps.
+Avastar detects most of your changes automatically and when applicable the Update Binding Button is marked with a red background (see image).
+In that case you can refresh the data simply by clicking the Update Binding Button.
 If all went well, the button turns back to grey.

-Note: You can leave this button in red state while you continue modifying your mesh.
-But eventually you have to Rebind, otherwise you can not use the Appearance Sliders and you can not export your mesh.
+Warning: You can leave this button in red state while you continue modifying your mesh.
+But eventually you have to Update Binding, otherwise you loose your edits when you use the Appearance Sliders.
+Furthermore you can not export your mesh.

 Avastar uses a reference mesh for each mesh that it has bound to an Armature.
 This reference mesh is used to calculate the shape and the skeleton for each slider setting.
 The reference mesh is created when the Mesh is bound to the armature.

 Sometimes you want to edit your meshes after you have bound them to the armature.
 As soon as you enter Edit mode, Avastar takes a ‘snapshot’ of your mesh (in fact it calculates a checksum)